Developmental Behavior Department

 (3) Early childhood development guidance: regular growth and development monitoring, early education guidance, intellectual development monitoring and screening; counseling and guidance on behavioral deviations during development; individualized education and parenting counseling.

-(4) Child developmental assessment and intelligence test: use various neurodevelopment and intelligence test scales to assess the development level or intelligence of children, then provide individual educational interventions to enable each child to achieve the best overall development.
+(4) Child developmental assessment and intelligence test: use various neurodevelopment and intelligence test scales to assess the development level or intelligence of children, and provide individual educational interventions to enable each child to achieve the best overall development.

 Professional Features